Aloodo/wizard/README.md

-# wizard
-California Privacy Wizard: the game of CCPA opt-outs (and epic wizard battles)
+# California Privacy Wizard: the game of CCPA opt-outs (and epic wizard battles)

 ## About